mxagar/nlp_guide/NLP_Guide.md

 Note that I would have forked the original repository to add notes, but the material is provided with a download link.

-This notes file of mine
+This file of mine

 `NLP_Guide.md`

-provide a general guide of the course and points out to the different notebooks of each section:
+provides a general guide of the course and points out to the different notebooks of each section:

 0. Setup
 1. Python Text Basics: `./01_Python_Text_Basics`